Heteroskedastic PCA: Algorithm, Optimality, and Applications: Numerical Results

 It can be seen that the proposed HeteroPCA estimator significantly outperforms other methods; the regular SVD yields larger estimation error; and the diagonal-deletion estimator performs unstably across different settings.
 This matches the theoretical findings in Section \ref{sec:pca}.

 Next we study how the degree of heteroskedasticity affects the performance.
 Let

-In such case, $\sigsum^2 = \sigma_1^2+\cdots +\sigma_p^2$ always equals $0.1p$ and $\alpha$ characterizes the degree of heteroskedasticity: the larger $\alpha$ results more imbalanced distribution of $(\sigma_1,\ldots, \sigma_p)$; if $\alpha = 0$, $\sigma_1=\cdots = \sigma_p$ and the setting becomes homoskedastic.
+In such case, $\sigsum^2 = \sigma_1^2+\cdots +\sigma_p^2$ always equals $0.1p$ and $\alpha$ characterizes the degree of heteroskedasticity: the larger $\alpha$ results in a more imbalanced distribution of $(\sigma_1,\ldots, \sigma_p)$; if $\alpha = 0$, $\sigma_1=\cdots = \sigma_p$ and the setting becomes homoskedastic.
 Now we generate $U, \Sigma_0$ and $\{Y_k, X_k, \varepsilon_k\}_{k=1}^n$ in the same way as the previous setting.
-Due to computational issues of factor analysis methods, we only compare HeteroPCA with regular SVD and diagonal-deletion estimator here.
+We only compare HeteroPCA with regular SVD and diagonal-deletion estimator since it takes a too long time to run factor analysis methods in this setting.
 The average estimation errors for $U$ are plotted in Figure \ref{fig:pca-2}.
 The results again suggest that the performance of diagonal-deletion estimator is unstable across different settings.
 When $\alpha=0$, i.e., the noise is homoskedastic, the performance of HeteroPCA and regular SVD are comparable; but as $\alpha$ increases, the estimation error of HeteroPCA grows significantly slower than that of the regular SVD, which is consistent with the theoretical results in Theorem \ref{th:heterogeneous-PCA}.